Aishaabdi1/Read-me-generator/README.md

 * run the file by writing 'node index.js'
 * Questions will be displayed in terminal which you will be prompted to answer
 * Once done, a read me file will be created

+# Contributers
+Just me

+# Contact me
+If you have any questions about this work please feel free to contact me on urgyal-aishaabdi-0121@gmail.com